Early Decision Applicants

 - Applicants should have an undergraduate cumulative overall and science grade point average of 3.8 or better.
 Science and English requirements for entrance to the college should be completed.

 - The Medical College Admission Test (MCAT) must be taken no later than the spring of the year students are applying.
-Students must have a score of at least 32 or better on the MCAT with no score below 8 in any category.
+Students must have a score of at least 32 (old MCAT) or 510 (new MCAT) or better.

 - An American Medical College Application Service (AMCAS) application and transcripts must be verified by AMCAS prior to August 1 of the year of application.